boreec/roguelike/README.md

 # Havoc Resurgence

 This project is a work-in-progress 2D turn-based roguelike game, still in the early stages.
-The project's scope is not well defined at this point.
-I consider it as a prototype for my own amusement.
+The scope is not well defined for the moment, but I consider this to be a prototype to deepen my skills in Rust, Bevy and game development in general.

-The game is built with Rust and Bevy.

 # Inspirations